jamie-reece/jamie-reece.github.io/_notes/Public/New test note.md

 ---
-title: New test note
+title: Here is the note title
 feed: show
 date: 2025-02-17
-permalink: /new-test-note
+permalink:
 format:
 ---
-# Here is the note title
+## There is no need for a separate title as the note title will be used

 Here is some introductory text.

-## Here is a note subheading
+### Here is a note subheading

 Here is some additional text under the new heading.